 At the SADC Parliamentary Forum in July 2019, the PAP took advantage of the availability of the Parliamentary authorities from the Southern African Region to advance the Malabo Protocol ratification agenda.
 The Secretariat provided coverage of the PAP delegation participating at the Assembly through, facilitating press coverage for advocacy meetings as well as press engagements with state and private Media on the Malabo Protocol.
-The PAP publications that include the Advocacy Tool Kit, the Ratification Status Maps, the PAP Annual Report, the PAP Protocol, Basic Documents as well as the Portuguese version of the PAP Magazine.
+The PAP brand visibility and awareness were further enhanced through the distribution of PAP publications that include the Advocacy Tool Kit, the Ratification Status Maps, the PAP Annual Report, the PAP Protocol, Basic Documents as well as the Portuguese version of the PAP Magazine.